learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 You can also try modifying these styles on-the-fly by modifying them with the [developer tools] of your [browser].

+You might think: "BUT I DON'T KNOW CSS (_very well_ or _at all_).
+Developers *constantly* encounter this feeling.
+Since developers are constantly learning, we try to keep the commands as simple as possible.
+You might know more than you think!
+What happens if you change `red` to `green`?
+What do you expect?
+How would you validate your guess?
+Developers usually call this process "trying stuff" or "messing around" or "playing with stuff."
+While all those phrases sound like a joke, what they mean to say is that they're using the Scientific Method to validate their guesses into building a model.

+It's possibly the most powerful learning technique possible.
+Toddlers and puppies are amazing at it!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-riyadh-blog' title='Code Challenge 1 - Riyadh Blog'>Code Challenge 1 - Riyadh Blog</a> on Learn.co and start learning to code for free.</p>

 [these steps]: http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide